-- Reviewed legal and regulatory matters that may have a material impact on the financial statements, related compliance policies and programmes and any reports received from regulators; - Reviewed the cost effectiveness and independence and objectivity of the external auditors; and - Recommends to the board of directors the external auditors to be nominated and reviewed the scope and results of the audit.
+- Reviewed the cost effectiveness and independence and objectivity of the external auditors; and - Recommends to the board of directors the external auditors to be nominated and reviewed the scope and results of the audit.

 The Board of Directors and the Audit Committee have reviewed the adequacy of the Group's internal controls, including financial, operational, compliance, information technology risk and risk management systems.
 The Board of Directors with the concurrence of the Audit Committee is of the opinion that the system of internal controls in place are adequate in meeting the current scope of the Group's business operations.